-Indeed, college is a perfect time to test your entrepreneurial skills.
-There’re plenty of resources around that can help to develop an overview of the chosen industry and start an entrepreneurship on the right track.
+College is usually the perfect time to test your entrepreneurial skills.
+There’re plenty of resources around that can help to develop an overview of the chosen industry and start entrepreneurship on the right track.
 Here’re 10 key steps needed to launch a business from your dorm room successfully.

-We, Saraswati College of Engineering one of the leading Engineering college in Navi Mumbai always aims to contribute in Indian economy by providing best talent to all type of Industries and by also creating jobs and pushing our students to achieve their dream of Entrepreneurship.
+We, Saraswati College of Engineering one of the leading Engineering college in Navi Mumbai always aims to contribute to the Indian economy by providing the best talent to all types of Industries and by also creating employment and pushing our students to achieve their dream of Entrepreneurship.

-Saraswati College of Engineering always aims to collaborate with other Engineering colleges in Navi Mumbai to create an eco system where student from Mechanical Engineering, Computer Engineering, IT and from other branches to create a platform where Navi Mumbai can produce maximum Entrepreneurs in India.
+Saraswati College of Engineering always aims to collaborate with other Engineering colleges in Navi Mumbai to create an ecosystem where a student from Mechanical Engineering, Computer Engineering, IT and other branches for creating a platform, where Navi Mumbai can produce maximum Entrepreneurs in India.

-What is the skill sets required to be a successful Entrepreneur?
+What are the skill sets required to be a successful Entrepreneur?
 Our Principal Mrs. Manjusha Deshmukh always says “Before you can start becoming an entrepreneur, however, you need to understand what an entrepreneur is, what it isn’t, and what it takes to become an entrepreneur.
-You should also understand what education, including entrepreneur degrees, will help, as well as the pitfalls that you need to avoid.
-Think you can be your own boss and blaze your own trail as an entrepreneur?
+You should also understand what education, including entrepreneur degrees, that will help you while avoiding pitfalls that you need to avoid.
+Think you can be your boss and blaze your trail as an entrepreneur?
 Then let’s explore the exciting and unpredictable world of entrepreneurship…”

 1.Self-Realisation by Evaluating business skills and knowledge

 To run a company, you need to know your strong points which might show you the road to success.
-For example, you’re good at time management, Assignment, Presentation or Coding, Anchoring, modelling or knowledgeable in a particular field and skilled in something that may be your business platform.
-You need to analyse your assets and determine what exactly you’ll use to succeed.
+For example, you’re good at time management, Assignment, Presentation or Coding, Anchoring, modelling or knowledgeable in a particular field and skilled in something that maybe your business platform.
+You need to analyse the unique assets that will help you determine what exactly you’ll use to succeed.

 Define your weak points before launching your start-up.
 Thus, you’ll have time to work on them.
-For example, if you’re awful at time management, learn to create schedules and follow them.
+For example, don’t be awful at time management, learn to create schedules and follow them.

 2. Come up with a good idea

-One of the main reasons new businesses fail is that their founders don’t hit on the solid concept.
+The main reasons why new businesses fail is that their founders don’t hit on the solid concept.
 Perhaps, you’ve already decided what you want to do.
 Examine it: